WebexCommunity/WebexPythonSDK/docs/user/api.rst

 ============

-CiscoSparkAPI
+WebexTeamsAPI
 =============

-The :class:`CiscoSparkAPI` class is the main interface for the package.
-All of the Spark APIs (people, rooms, etc.) and their API endpoints have been wrapped and hierarchically organized underneath the :class:`CiscoSparkAPI` class.
+The :class:`WebexTeamsAPI` class is the main interface for the package.
+All of the Webex Teams APIs (people, rooms, etc.) and their API endpoints have been wrapped and hierarchically organized underneath the :class:`WebexTeamsAPI` class.

-.. autoclass:: CiscoSparkAPI()
+.. autoclass:: WebexTeamsAPI()
     :members:
     :exclude-members: access_token, base_url, timeout

-    .. automethod:: CiscoSparkAPI.__init__
+    .. automethod:: WebexTeamsAPI.__init__

 .. _people: